subin-5100/Nth-value-of-pi/README.md

 # Nth-value-of-pi
-A simple program to calculate the value of pi to the nth digit , With using the math library in python
+A simple program to roundoff the value of pi to the nth digit , With using the math library in python